INSPIRE-MIF/helpdesk-validator/contribution_guidelines.md

 1. The full name of the test (conformance class) that generated the issue.

 2. The resource or the link to the resource that you tested.
-If this has credentials, please send the credentials to inspire-helpdesk@bilbomatica.com.
+If this has credentials of sensitive content, please send this to inspire-helpdesk@bilbomatica.com.

 3. A short description of the steps to reproduce your issue.